LayerManager/layman/README.md

 docker logs -f layman_dev
 ```

 Then visit [http://localhost:8000/](http://localhost:8000/).
 You will see simple web client that interacts with [REST API](doc/rest.md).
+You can also log in with automatically provided Wagtail user `layman` and password `laymanpwd`.

 To stop running service run:
 ```bash